FToThe3rdPower/Vacuum-Cannon-II/README.md

 ## 8. Rebuild
 Over the course of the 2024–2025 school year, the broken vacuum cannon was disassembled and parts that could not be reused were disposed of.
 The piston, winch, and balls that were specifically made or ordered for the project were retained and now operate in the rebuilt cannon.

 The new cannon has been built with aesthetics in mind, as well as durability.
-The body of the cannon is Trespa while the barrel is aluminum.
+The body of the cannon is [Trespa](https://www.trespa.com/nl_NL/), the barrel is aluminum, and the bolsters are PMMA.
 As we have not upgraded our measurement equipment, we are still unable to measure the ball’s velocity inside of the barrel, so making the barrel out of a non-transparent material is inconsequential.

 ---